Thenextabhinav/niteats/README.md

-# IIIT-EATS - Intra Campus Food Delivery System !
+# NIT-EATS - Intra Campus Food Delivery System !

 ## Environment Variables
 - Create a .env file in the backend folder which should look like: